driesvints/dotfiles/README.md

     ~/.dotfiles/fresh.sh
     ```

-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-6. Restart your computer to finalize the process
+5. Restart your computer to finalize the process

 Your Mac is now ready to use!